 If you have road running shoes and you are planning to go trail running, then you can still wear your road shoes on the trail.
 But, those shoes might not have as good of a grip as that of trail running shoes.
 So, if you are planning to do a lot of trail running, then you should consider choosing a shoe that will offer more grip and traction that is needed on the loose surfaces of the dirt trails.

-Technology of Running Shoes
+The technology of Running Shoes

 Technology has allowed us to create different features that can impact the way the shoe performs.
 Everything from the outsole, midsole, upper mesh to the way the shoes lace up can affect the shoe’s performance.

 When you try on each shoe, pay attention to how your toes and heels sit in the shoe.
-You don’t want your toes to be restricted, because if the toes are mashed together then it will be very uncomfortable after running for awhile.
+You don’t want your toes to be restricted, because if the toes are mashed together then it will be very uncomfortable after running for a while.
 Your toes should have enough space that a thumbnail could fit in that area at the end of your foot.
-Maintaining enough space will help you to avoid losing your toenails during a long distance run.
+Maintaining enough space will help you to avoid losing your toenails during a long-distance run.
 Remember that your feet will swell while you are running, so you need to accommodate with extra room.

-Also, be sure that the heel fits correctly, because you don’t want the heel of the shoe sliding around.
+Also, be sure that the heel fits correctly because you don’t want the heel of the shoe sliding around.
 If there is motion with the shoe rubbing on your heel, then you will likely get blisters from the irritating motion of the shoe.

 When To Buy Running Shoes

-Where To Shop for Running Shoes
+Where To Shop For Running Shoes

 A good suggestion is to go to your local running shoes’ store, try on some shoes, and compare the prices online.
 At Shoefindr, you can search for the shoe you want, and you will find a Price Comparison between the best online stores.